 Students may receive only one Tech funded academic scholarship in any semester.
+Scholarship funds may be used for tuition, fees, books, or any other educational-related expense.
 The amount of total funds received by each student will be contingent on the Arkansas Department of Higher Education Scholarship Stacking Policy, Arkansas Act 1180 of 1999.
 All students applying for a Tech scholarship must complete the FAFSA prior to scholarship deadlines.
 For more information on the scholarship stacking policy, contact the Ozark Campus Financial Aid Office located in the Office of Student Services.
+Deadlines are: June 15 for the fall semester and November 15 for the spring semester.